 William’s son Jim took over the winery and vineyard operations from his father.
 Another of Anton and Catherine’s sons, Allen (Al) James Nichelini briefly played football in the NFL in the mid 1930s and would later coach high school football teams.

-Today the winery is owned and operated as Nichelini Family Winery, a corporation whose stock is owned by some of the heirs of Anton and Caterina Nichelini.
+Today the winery is still owned and operated as Nichelini Family Winery, a corporation whose stock is owned by some of the heirs of Anton and Caterina Nichelini.
 They run the wine business, make the wine, and grow the grapes.
 The winery and trademark are leased from the “Anton Nichelini Family, Inc.” a corporation whose shares are owned by all of the heirs of Anton and Caterina Nichelini.

 And note the tiny stone building across from the winery – this is the old root cellar, also built against the hill.
 This is where the family used to store perishable items as the temperature here would remain fairly constant even during the heat of the summer.

 Weather permitting tastings are held outside under their old Roman Press.
-During the winter months the wine tasting is held inside the home – during the summer months walk down the steps to the actual cellar and tasting bar (behind and below the house).
+During the winter months the wine tasting is held inside the home; during the summer months walk down the steps to the actual cellar and tasting bar (behind and below the house).
 This press looks somewhat like a child’s teeter-totter, and it is how Nichelini used to crush their grapes until it was last used in 1955.
 One end was weighted which dropped down onto the freshly picked grapes.
 To the best of our knowledge there is only one other Napa Valley winery who still has a standing Roman Press and that is Yates Family, located on Mt.
 Veeder on the other side of the valley.

-125 acres of vines are owned and managed by the Nichelini’s at an elevation ranging from 900 to 1000 feet.
+125 acres of vines are owned and managed by the Nichelini’s at an elevation ranging from 900 to 1000 feet above sea level.
 While there are no vineyards directly next to the winery, their primary vineyards are a located a short way up the road (off of Lower Chiles Road).
 A number of varieties are planted on site including their oldest block of Zinfandel – the original vines date from 1928 and were planted by Anton in his later years.
 And in a family tribute, each of the 12 of the 13 blocks are named after Anton and Caterina’s 12 children.

 Remarkably the Nichelini’s have never had to hire an outside winemaker.
 Today 5th generation family member, Aimée Sunseri is their winemaker and is the 7th overall winemaker since their beginning.